josefsbreakfast/Polaris-Protocol/🌖_6_Learning_The_Skies/🐣_Ugly_Ducklings/08_❄️_Demeter_Brings_Winter/✈️_the_neets_their_data_and_your_stagnant_gdp.md

 Economically, however, they repeatedly return us to one awkward question:

-> **If the informational ecology was valuable enough to help produce an extraordinarily valuable asset, where was the value of the original input recorded?**
+> **If human-produced informational inputs were valuable enough to help produce an extraordinarily valuable asset, where was the value of the original input recorded?**

 This does not establish that every input was unlawfully acquired.